bcsotelo7/LAMMPS-Custom-Installation/README.md

 [-h help commands]
 ```

-After the installation compltes, to run a job, in the current work directory, you may launch `mpirun` as the following.
+After the installation completes, to run a job, in the current work directory, you may launch `mpirun` as the following.
 For instance 4 cores using one of the benchmark models:

 Run the following 2 commands:
 ```